 Do you often come across the “buzzword” known as “copywriting”?
-It’s not just about writing content on internet, publishing your ideas in words combined with images (sometimes videos too).
+It’s not just about writing content on the internet, publishing your ideas in words combined with images (sometimes videos too).

 That’s a mixture between “blogging” & “copywriting”, or in layman’s terms present your ideas to the world in a convincing way, persuading the readers to take an action after reading a post.